-Bar 82 – Features acceleration and deceleration gestures without explicit tempo markings — performer dictates motion.
+Figure 12 (Bar 82 – Features acceleration and deceleration gestures without explicit tempo markings — performer dictates motion)

-Personal Quote: Here, notation is a negotiation.
-It says: “I dare you to make me breathe.”

 Citation: Toop, R. (1995).
 ‘On Superscriptio: An Interview with Brian Ferneyhough, and an Analysis’, Contemporary Music Review, 13(1), p.
 36.

-11. Personal Comment:

-Comment: “In Bone Alphabet, the score functions like a dynamic blueprint—unfixed and kinetic.
+My own analyses and Comments: In Bone Alphabet, the score functions like a dynamic blueprint—unfixed and kinetic.
 The performer must simultaneously choreograph their motion and interpret layers of gestural intent.
-It’s not just percussion; it’s architecture.”
+It’s not just percussion; it’s architecture.